marc2982/marc2982.github.io/playoffs/setup_backend.md

 ---

 > [!NOTE]
-> Once deployed, all submissions will automatically update the CSV files in `playoffs/data/archive/2025/`.
-This will trigger a GitHub Pages rebuild, making the new picks visible on the site within a few minutes.
+> Once deployed, the script is fully autonomous!
+It will automatically:
+>
+> 1. Create a new tab in your Google Sheet for each year.
+> 2. Create any missing folders or CSV files in your GitHub repository.
+> 3. Trigger a GitHub Pages rebuild with every new submission.